 Controlling the Volume

 Leaders moderate the spectrum of personalities on the team.
 Once the right people are involved, everyone’s opinion is valid and part of the process of arriving at the best decisions.
-Great leaders can moderate the spectrum of personalities to ensure it is safe for everyone to be held.
-Doing this prevents the loud and confident ones to shadow the more reserved ones.
+Great leaders can moderate the spectrum of personalities to ensure it is safe for everyone.
+Doing this prevents the loud and confident ones from overshadowing the more reserved ones.
 These leaders appreciate that loud does not equal majority: just because no one counters the first arguments, it does not mean the silent people agree.

 Give the quiet ones a voice and the loud ones the right stage.